ChainSafe/BlockRacersContracts/README.md

 ### Player actions

-The players are able to mint a new car, upgrade it's engine, handling & NOS.
+The players are able to mint a new car, upgrade its engine, handling & NOS.

 All of these actions require sending an `approve` transaction to the BlockRacers ERC20, to the `blockRacersFeeAccount`

 ### BlockRacers Wager

-The wager contract allows for players to stake tokens from the Block Racers ERC20 to then race eachother, the winner would then receive their staked tokens back as well as be transfered the tokens staked by their defeated opponent.
+The wager contract allows for players to stake tokens from the Block Racers ERC20 to then race each other, the winner would then receive their staked tokens back as well as be transferred the tokens staked by their defeated opponent.

 This contract also has ERC2771 for relaying transactions